cancel

 Conclusion

-In Part 1 of this blog post, we explored three challenges that can occur when building RAG applications and some strategies to address these challenges:
+In this blog post, we explored five challenges that can occur when building RAG applications and some strategies to address these challenges:

 Challenge 1 - “My RAG app is slow at generating an answer”: There are a lot of factors that impact performance, including token limit tradeoffs, the choice of embedding model, similarity measure metric, or choice of LLM.